 The second question that follows is, why do we wish anyone a good luck for Eid?
 Why do we believe in good fortune and prayers?
 Can we really control fate?
 Is there really such thing as destiny?

 The answer is yes; there is such thing as destiny and you can indeed control your fate and thereby gain some sort of control over it.
 However, just as with the Law of Attraction, which states, “Like unto itself is drawn”, the same law applies to “bad luck” and “falling lottery numbers”.
-While it is true that you can wish someone a happy Eid ul-Fitr if you so wish (Eid-ul-Fitr is actually a phrase used in Urdu and means ‘seclusion’) what you cannot wish is something bad for someone else.
+While it is true that you can wish someone a happy Eid ul-Adha if you so wish (Eid-ul-Adha is actually a phrase used in Urdu and means ‘seclusion’) what you cannot wish is something bad for someone else.

 - Zindagi ka har pal khushiyon se kam na ho, ap ka har din Eid se kam na ho, Yehi dua hain ki aisa Eid ka din aapko hamesha naseeb ho.
 Eid- Mubarak!